 After some research, I realized that I was addicted.
 It wasn’t going to be enough for me to just stop taking it.
 I needed to get professional help.
 I called my parents and confessed everything to them.
 I told them I thought that I needed to go to an inpatient drug rehab.
 They were so supportive.

 I had to go to a detox center first, but it was so worth it.
 They gave me sedatives to calm me down.
 Plus, they monitored me 24/7 to make sure I was safe.
 I stayed there seven days.
 It was the best thing I could have done.
 I simply could not have stopped using this drug on my own.

 Going To Adderall Rehab

 After detox, I stayed at a treatment center for two months that specialized in dual-diagnosis.
 This taught me how to cope with my ADHD without turning to a chemical solution.
 It also allowed to be supervised.
 I really struggled with cravings the first month.
 I don’t think I would have been strong enough to stay clean on my own without help.

 I decided to take a year off from school to get stabilized without the medication.
 I stayed at an Oxford House near my parents after treatment so I could focus on my recovery full-time.
 I am happy to report that I am now three-and-a-half years clean from all substances, including alcohol.
-Plus, I graduated with my Bachelor of Science in Engineering last year.
+Plus, I graduated with a Bachelor of Science in Engineering last year.

 How I Cope With My ADHD Without Adderall